 MALTA A Saratoga Springs man is accused of stealing a woman’s identity to create online accounts and use her tax return.

+In 2010 he pleaded guilty to a charge of third-degree burglary and was sentenced to five years probation.
 In that case, Raia broke into an apartment on Clinton Street and stole a Playstation 3 and a Madden 2010 football game.

 According to his Facebook page, he is an employee with the city’s Department of Public Works.
 The most recent payroll records kept by the Empire Center confirm he worked for the city in 2012.
 Raia’s current employment status could be learned on Saturday.